AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/generate-output-custom.md

 | Use Baseline | If you have created a Baseline for the selected DITA map, select this option to specify the version that you want to publish.<br><br>See [Work with Baseline](generate-output-use-baseline-for-publishing.md#id1825FI0J0PF) for more detail. |
 | File Properties | Select the properties that you want to process as metadata.
 These properties are set from the Properties page of the DITA map or bookmap file.
 The properties you select from the dropdown list appear under the **File Properties** field.
 Select the cross icon next to the property to remove it. <br><br>**Note**: You can also pass on the metadata to the output using DITA-OT publishing.
 For more details see, [Pass on the metadata to the output using DITA-OT](pass-metadata-dita-ot.md#id21BJ00QD0XA). |

-## From the Map dashboard

-Perform the following steps to create the custom preset from the Map dashboard:

-1. In the Assets UI, navigate to and select the DITA map to open it in Map dashboard.
-1. Ensure that the **Output Presets** tab is selected.
-1. Select **Create** in the toolbar.

-    A new output preset creation form is displayed.

-1. Enter the required configuration details for the Custom preset.
-1. Select **Done** to save the preset settings.

-For details on preset configuration options, view the [Custom preset configuration](#custom-preset-configuration-in-map-console) section of this guide.

 **Parent topic:**[Understanding the output presets](generate-output-understand-presets.md)